 Approach to an STI consultation in Primary Care

-Sexually transmitted infections have a major negative impact on sexual and reproductive health worldwide.
+Sexually transmitted infections (STIs) have a major negative impact on sexual and reproductive health worldwide.
 In addition to causing distressing symptoms in the short to medium term, they have the potential to cause significant morbidity in men and women, including infertility and ectopic pregnancy.
 Many individuals with an STI are asymptomatic.
 STIs are spread through intimate sexual contact, including vaginal, anal and oral sex, as well as through genital contact with an infected partner.

 STIs are an ongoing public health issue and particular challenges worldwide (and in Ireland also) include:

-• The largely silent nature of Chlamydia infection and its potential to impact on fertility
+• The largely silent nature of chlamydia infection and its potential to impact on fertility

 • The resurgence of syphilis, in particular, early infectious syphilis in gay, bisexual and other men who have sex with men (gbMSM).
 There have been concerns more recently regarding an increase in cases of syphilis among the heterosexual population.
 This may impact on congenital syphilis cases highlighting the importance of syphilis testing in pregnancy with prompt action of abnormal results.
 See syphilis guideline.